kindi24/IEE-Labs/README.md

 # IHU
+Department of Information and Electronic Engineering, InternationaL Hellenic University

-This file contains all of the lab's exercises which were about programming.
-(Department of Information and Electronic Engineering)
+This file contains all of the lab's exercises which refer to programming's direction.
+The number in the start of every file's name is the semester which the lab was taught.